edwardjanson/budgissimo/readme.md

 - promotion e.g. 'Christmas Offer'
 - and more.

-With tags, budget and spend can be viewed across multiple platforms can be viewed in a single table.
+With tags, budget and spend can be viewed across multiple platforms in a single table.

 Due to the need to update budgets and spend manually, I am in the process of integrating a solution using the Google Sheets API.
 For more details, please view the [What's next](#whats-next) section.